msaidzengin/textEditor/README.md

-# textEditor
-Implementation of a simple text editor in Java
+## Implementation of a simple text editor in Java